Harry-Wagener/DSE-220/README.md

 - Loading the full JSON may be memory-intensive on low-RAM machines.
 If you run into memory errors, consider sampling the file or using chunked processing.
 - If imports fail, confirm your currently active Python interpreter and that packages were installed into that interpreter (use `python -m pip list`).

+## Introduction

+Employee turnover remains one of the most difficult issues facing organizations today.
+In a labor market marked by rapid mobility and rapidly changing needs, employers face increasing pressure to retain key talent.
+The economic stakes to retention are substantial: research consistently shows that replacing an employee can cost between 20% and 200% of the employee’s annual salary, depending on the role’s specialization and seniority (Boushey & Glynn, 2012).
+Additionally, turnover imposes indirect costs including productivity loss, reduced morale, and the erosion of institutional knowledge.
+As a result, predicting employee attrition is an important area of research with real economic consequence.

+From a machine learning perspective, turnover prediction is a compelling problem due to its complexity.
+Attrition is influenced by many factors, demographics, job role, workload, sentiment, performance, and organizational and individual context.
+Building predictive models that not only perform well but also remain interpretable is critical for ensuring that insights can support actionable and ethical decision-making.
+However, despite the clear importance of turnover prediction, few companies possess a sufficiently large dataset to train complex models.
+Real-world HR datasets are typically small or unavailable due to privacy and legal constraints, limiting the development of machine learning models.

+To address this gap, this project uses the Employee Burnout & Turnover Prediction Dataset released on HuggingFace.
+Although the dataset is synthetic, it was constructed to mirror real-world statistical distributions.
+It captures realistic patterns in employee demographics, workload characteristics, sentiment features, and attrition.
+Synthetic data allows for the exploration of turnover modeling with more observations without the privacy risks associated with real HR data.
+The dataset’s combination of structured features and textual fields also enables the study of more complex models for predicting employee departures.

+The broader impact of developing effective turnover prediction extends beyond an exercise in ML model development.
+Accurate and interpretable models can help organizations identify systemic issues contributing to attrition and make the necessary plans to mitigate the costs of turnover.

 ## Exploratory Data Analysis